 It’s probably just because it’s meant for Madame Marie and not for me, but at the same time, oh, I don’t know, it feels bigger.
 Worse than that.
 I don’t know.
 I can’t explain it.
 It’s almost like… Well.
 I don’t want to pry.
 I don’t know.
 But… uh, oh, it doesn’t matter, never mind.

 Oh god, my head.
 My hands are shaking.
 I haven’t felt like this since

 Well.
 I don’t know.

 I guess I’ve never felt like this.
 And I’m just imagining it.

 Anyway so I suppose we should talk about the augury forecast for this week!
 I was cleaning the studio bathroom and I found it sitting on the pipes under the sink.
 I didn’t know what it was straight away; it was folded into a little origami crane and it was pretty caked in dust.
 When I pulled it out, though, I could see a bit of writing over the edge of one of the wings, so I unfolded it.
 The handwriting is loopy, real fancy looking, you know?
-I figure maybe it’s Salim’s handwriting as it is a bit more weather focused than the other augury forecasts but it has It looks like Salim’s handwriting so you know it’s probably going to be a bit more weather focused than the forecast normally is, but beggars can’t be choosers, and at any rate, it is marked as representing this week.
+I figure maybe it’s Salim’s handwriting as it is a bit more weather focused than the others I’ve seen, but beggars can’t be choosers, and at any rate, it is marked as representing this week.

 A brief shower three Thursdays ago indicates this week might be a good one for revisiting with an old hobby or past time.
 If you used to knit or cross stitch or corpse bother, now is a good time to pick it up again.